Skip to content

 When to choose RSS

-Choose RSS when your primary concern is server response time and best practices.
+Choose RSS when your primary concern is server response time and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built